Disease Guide ·Pyometra ·2026

 7Does pet insurance cover pyometra surgery?

-Most pet insurance policies cover pyometra as an emergency illness claim.
-The standard waiting period applies.
-The surgery, hospitalization, and follow-up care are typically covered.
-However, some policies exclude reproductive conditions in intact dogs — check your policy's exclusions specifically.
-If your dog had any reproductive or uterine issues documented before enrollment, the claim may be denied as pre-existing.
-Elective spaying is preventive care and not covered under standard plans.
+Most policies cover pyometra as emergency illness - surgery, hospitalization, and follow-up included.
+Some exclude reproductive conditions in intact dogs; check exclusions carefully.
+Prior reproductive issues can trigger pre-existing denial.
+Elective spaying is preventive care and not covered.

 Marcel Janik, founder of RealVetCost